Francis Le Jau

-Francis Le Jau (1665 – September 10, 1717) was a missionary to South Carolina with the Society for the Propagation of the Gospel (SPG).
-Born into a French Huguenot family in the La Rochelle region of France he later fled to England during the persecution of Huguenots after the revocation of the Edict of Nantes in 1685.
+Francis Le Jau (13 June 1665 - 10 September 1717) was a French missionary to South Carolina with the Society for the Propagation of the Gospel (SPG).
+Born into a French Huguenot family in the La Rochelle region of France, he later fled to England during the persecution of Huguenots after the revocation of the Edict of Nantes in 1685.
 He subsequently converted to Anglicanism and eventually graduated from Trinity College, Dublin.
-In 1700 he moved to St. Christopher's Island where he served for 18 months at the request of Bishop Henry Compton.
-From 1706 until his death in 1717 Le Jau served as a missionary to South Carolina based in Goose Creek.
+In 1700, he moved to St. Christopher's Island where he served for 18 months at the request of Bishop Henry Compton.
+From 1706 until his death in 1717, Le Jau served as a missionary to South Carolina based in Goose Creek.

 Time in South Carolina

 Francis Le Jau wrote numerous letters to the Society for the SPG describing events that were taking place in the colony of South Carolina as well as his own activities.
 He arrived in the colony in December 1706 and describes the colonists celebrating their victory over an attempted invasion launched by the French Captain LeFeboure.
 He described the attack as having lasted from August 27–31 of 1706 and having involved 5 French vessels of which one was captured along with 230 Frenchmen and 40 more killed while only one South Carolinian was killed in the fighting.

 Other major events in the history of the colony that he lived through and described were the Tuscarora War of 1711 and the Yamasee War of 1715.
 During the Yamasee War his home region of Goose Creek was attacked by a coalition led by the Catawba tribe.
 He described the group led by the Catawbas as including 300 warriors and notes that many of the men who went with Captain Barker in the first attempt to drive the Catawba from Goose Creek were his parishioners.
-On May 17 Captain Barker and 26 of his men were killed and a small fort of 30 men, both white and black, was besieged.
+On May 17, Captain Barker and 26 of his men were killed and a small fort of 30 men, both white and black, was besieged.
 Le Jau then mentions that his son took part in the June 13th counterattack led by George Chicken which ultimately drove the Catawba and their allies out of the Goose Creek region.
 Le Jau's son then went on to serve as an aide de camp under Lt.
 General Maurice Moore for the remainder of the Yamasee War.